-Bloomberg Harvard City Leadership is part of the American Cities Initiative, a suite of investments that empower cities to generate innovation and advance policy that moves the nation forward.
+The Bloomberg Harvard City Leadership program is part of the American Cities Initiative, a suite of investments that empower cities to become innovative and advance policy that moves the nation forward.